Festivities always warrant reflection. Here is my dose to mark the (Chinese New) year.

 It was impossible to browse the internet at the end of 2024 without stumbling upon a few articles forecasting a storm of AI agents materially changing the workforce of most industries in 2025.
 There is no shortage of hype.
 Two years ago, a third of Y Combinator’s batch was building with AI1.
 By late 2024, it was almost nine in ten2 — and by 2025, nearly half are building agents directly, many of them B2B services3.
 But not all of these will succeed.
 In fact, at the same time, more companies are abandoning AI initiatives than before4.

-So what will make for successful AI products?
+So what makes for successful AI products?
 I see two themes.

 The first theme is proximity.
 At a time when the ability to meaningfully improve foundation models for coding tasks belongs to a few top labs, I keep thinking back to the reason for the success of independent products like Cursor, Windsurf, and OpenClaw, which don’t own the model.
 The secret, it seems, is they intercept users within an existing habit.
 In Cursor’s case, it lives in the user’s IDE and can interact with the their code first-hand.
 And that proximity makes the product more usable even if they don’t have the complete liberty to optimize the underlying model towards their own objective.

 Smart phones were less powerful than PCs.
 The touch screen was a slower, less precise input device than the keyboard and mouse, but it started to live in our pocket and participate in our existing rituals.
-That closeness was the key to all the difference, not the power.
+That closeness accounted for much of the difference, not the power.

 Proximity compounds.
 The closer you are, the more you learn.
 This is why a number surprised me: as of mid 2025, ChatGPT reports only 500M MAU5.
 That sounds like a lot, until we consider nearly everyone who uses a computing device should be able to benefit from some form of cognitive delegation.
 And currently the Earth’s population is over 8B6.
 So where are the rest?
 My hunch is they aren’t refusing AI - they just haven’t been intercepted yet.
 So, there is still a great deal of commercial value to be mined from continued proximity alone.